This questionnaire gathers information on memory retention and visualisation.

 ‘Sequence-space synaesthesia’, also called ‘spatial-sequence synaesthesia’, causes people who experience it to perceive numbered sequences as visual patterns.
 For example, they may see the days on a calendar projected in front of them, looking so real that they could touch them.

 Any comments you leave will not be systematically reviewed.
-If you would like to tell us something that requires our immediate attention or action, please call our Participant Resource Centre on 0800 0 276 276 (Monday to Friday, 9am to 5pm).
+If you would like to tell us something that requires our immediate attention or action from us, please call our Participant Resource Centre on 0800 0 276 276 (Monday to Friday 9am-5pm).

-Any information you provide in this section will be saved and could be evaluated by researchers in the future (for example, using techniques such as ’natural language processing’).
+Any information you provide will be saved and could be evaluated by researchers in the future (for example, using techniques such as ’natural language processing’).
 However, UK Biobank does not currently have the resources to undertake this analysis.